nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/authentication-and-user-management-tutorials/how-to-assign-a-task-to-the-user-manager.md

 ## Use Case

-We will create a simple workflow template with only one validation task, sent to the current user manager.
+We will create a simple workflow template with only one validation task, sent to the document creator manager.

 ### Create a Document Property to Store the User Manager